megacodist/algodraft/AlgoDraft/Type Aliases.md

 And you can use them to declare variables:

 ```
-$currentUser AS UserIdentifier
+currentUser AS UserIdentifier
-$itemPrice AS ProductPrice
+itemPrice AS ProductPrice
-$activeUsers AS NameList
+activeUsers AS NameList
-$appSettings AS FeatureFlags
+appSettings AS FeatureFlags
-$startPoint AS Coordinate
+startPoint AS Coordinate
 ```

 # Aliasing User-Defined Record Types